 Airborne ordnance and armament equipment are the materials that convert aircraft from work vehicles into combat weapons.
 Being an Armament Technician in the Air Force is demanding and carries great responsibility.
 This varied role includes being responsible for maintaining aircraft armament systems, military fire arms, explosives demolition, countermeasures, guided missiles and general munitions support for our fleet of aircraft.

 This is a role that provides a diverse work environment from working within a component servicing bay to the set-up and control of an air weapons range.

 Job on base

 As an Air Force Armament Technician, you will be responsible for maintaining and fault finding armament electrical, mechanical and pneumatic systems such as bomb racks and launching systems, rescue hoists, electronic control systems and guided weapons.
 You will also be required to manage stockpiles of pyrotechnics and explosives; and loading and arming aircraft weapons systems for operational tasks.
 You will be expected to perform aircraft ground handling and aeronautical maintenance duties.

 The servicing, storing and testing of the full range of military firearms will be an essential part of your trade, as will the issuing of ammunition and maintenance of ground weapons ranges.

-During your career, you will be given opportunities to work in Base Armament and Munitions Preparation Sections, Number 5 Squadron, Number 6 Squadron (which includes duties on NZ Navy Ships) and EOD Squadron duties.
+During your career, you will be given opportunities to work in Base Armament and Munitions Preparation Sections, 5 Squadron, 6 Squadron (which includes duties on NZ Navy Ships) and EOD Squadron duties.

 Job on deployment

-Armament tradesmen deploy in NZ and overseas to provide armament support to RNZAF Squadrons.
+Armament Technicians deploy in NZ and overseas to provide armament support to RNZAF Squadrons.
 You will be responsible for the serviceability of aircraft armament systems and for the preparation and loading of aircraft weapons and munitions.
 You will also be responsible for the storage, handling and transport of explosives and the care, maintenance and security of personal weapons.

 As an EOD operator you may also be tasked with EOD duties within a Joint Force Explosive Ordnance Disposal environment.

 Armament Technicians deploy on board NZ Navy ships, supporting helicopter activities.
-You may also deploy in support of number 40 SQN (C-130 Hercules) and number 3 SQN (Iroquois helicopters and soon the A109 and NH-90 helicopters).
+You may also deploy in support of 40 Squadron (C-130 Hercules) and 3 Squadron (A109 and NH-90 helicopters).

 Career progression and training